*Please check back here in early January for information regarding Housing Selection for the 24-25 Academic Year.

 Students studying abroad during the Fall Semester will NOT select housing during Academic Year Housing Selection.
 Instead, students abroad for the Fall Semester will be required to select their housing for the Spring Semester ONLY online in December.

 Students planning to study abroad during the Spring Semester should proceed with Academic Year Housing Selection for the Fall Semester.
 During the Fall Semester, our office will be notified by Global Programs and Studies that these students are going abroad and their Spring Semester housing will be canceled.

 During the Spring Semester, these students will be able to participate in Academic Year Housing Selection for the following fall from abroad.

 All students who will be living in a Residential Engagement Community must:

 - Complete the Housing Application

-- Provide your name and University ID number, WFU Username, and preferred meal plan to their group contact.
+- Provide your name and University ID number to the group leader.

 Residential Engagement Communities (RECs) are considered on-campus housing and therefore subject to all regulations and guidelines as outlined in the Guide to Community Living, the Housing and Dining Agreement, and other housing publications.
 Some RECs may have additional requirements.
 Please contact the appropriate group contact if you are interested in Residential Engagement Communities.